Jane Kerr, Marchioness of Lothian

-Theresa Jane Kerr, Marchioness of Lothian, 16th Lady Herries of Terregles (née Fitzalan-Howard; born 24 January 1945) is a British aristocrat and philanthropist.
-Wife of the 13th Marquess of Lothian, in 2017, she inherited the Scottish title Lady Herries of Terregles from her sister, Mary, thus making her and her husband one of few couples who each hold a hereditary peerage in their own right.
+Theresa Jane Kerr, Dowager Marchioness of Lothian, Baroness Kerr of Monteviot, 16th Lady Herries of Terregles (née Fitzalan-Howard; born 24 January 1945) is a British aristocrat and philanthropist.
+She is the widow of the 13th Marquess of Lothian.
+In 2017, she inherited the Scottish title Lady Herries of Terregles from her sister, Mary, thus making her and her husband one of few couples who each held an hereditary peerage in their own right.

 Life

 Born Lady Jane Fitzalan-Howard on 24 January 1945, she is the youngest of four daughters of Bernard Fitzalan-Howard, 16th Duke of Norfolk and The Hon.
 Lavinia Strutt.
 She is a member of the ancient Fitzalan-Howard family, one of the most prominent noble families and most high-profile recusant families in England.
 She grew up at the Fitzalan-Howard's family seat, Arundel Castle, in West Sussex.
 Her elder sisters were: Anne Cowdrey, 14th Lady Herries of Terregles, Mary Mumford, 15th Lady Herries of Terregles, and Lady Sarah Clutton.

-On 7 June 1975, Lady Jane married Michael Kerr, Earl of Ancram, a Conservative Member of Parliament and son and heir of the 12th Marquess of Lothian.
+On 7 June 1975, Lady Jane married Michael Kerr, Earl of Ancram, a Conservative Member of Parliament and son and heir of Peter Kerr, 12th Marquess of Lothian.
 Her husband succeeded to his father's peerages in 2004.
-They reside at Monteviot House.
-Lord and Lady Lothian have three daughters and two grandchildren:
+They resided at Monteviot House.
+Lord and Lady Lothian had three daughters and two grandchildren: Her husband died on 1 October 2024, following a short illness.